 Expected range

 Based of the values in the training test, we calculate an expected range for the monitor.
-Each data point in the detection period will be compared to the expected range calculated based on it’s training set.
+Each data point in the detection period will be compared to the expected range calculated based on its training set.

 Training period